hariguru/harigurumoorthi.page/_posts/2023-02-03-a-generic-model-to-define-and-implement-a-practice.md

 [Example](https://sre.google/sre-book/part-II-principles/)

 ## Defining the capabilities of SRE Practice
-Good or ChatGPT can be a good start in identifying the capabilities.
+ChatGPT can be a good start in identifying the capabilities.
 As this is an iterative process involving experts in whiteboarding the capabilities at a high level.
 As the capabilities evolve you can cluster them into a capability domain.
 ![SRE Capability Cluster](/assets/images/capability-model/sre-capability-cluster.png)

 Alert: Tools can bias you in defining the capabilities.
 These capabilities should be independent of the tools.
 Later these capabilities will help you to identify the right tool and getting stuck with a tool which doesn’t support a specific capability.